Why Do Hockey Players Tape Their Sticks?

 The most common technique is to apply tape from the heel to near the toe of the stick blade.
 This provides coverage for the entire bottom of the blade.

-Some players recently began to tape the stick blade over its toe.
-This gives the appearance of a “sock” cover for the blade.
+Some players recently began to tape the stick blade over its toe as well.
+This gives the appearance of a "sock" cover for the blade.
 Players who excel at deking and toe-drags favour this tape job, which will require a pair of scissors.

-The butt-end tape job covers the top (or handle) of the stick.
-Because this tape is for top hand grip, it will usually stretch for at least the width of your hand.
+The butt-end tape job covers the stick's top (or handle).
+Because this tape is for top-hand grip, it will usually stretch for at least the width of your hand.

 Butt-end tape prevents the top hand from sliding off the top of the stick.
 Many players roll this tape into a butt-end knob.